 Hospitals and clinics in Ecuador still lack a lot of equipment and therefore they also work differently in the way that there are not always machines to just plug in to get blood pressure, oxygen level etc. so this has to be done manually but it can vary a lot form hospital to hospital as well as between different departments as the health care system is changing with the current President.

-Our international internship program in Madrid works with various companies teaching English.
+Our international internship program in Ecuador works with various companies teaching English.
 Inquire with us today to find out more details!